Fr0stbyteR/faust2webaudio/README.md

 ```bash
 npm run build
 ```
-To test, put the directory in a local server, then open `./test/index.html`
+To test, put the directory in a local server, then open following pages:

+For Mono ScriptProcessor: `./test/mono.html`

+For Poly ScriptProcessor: `./test/poly.html`

+For Mono AudioWorklet: `./test/wmono.html`

+For Poly AudioWorklet: `./test/wpoly.html`